JSM2512/SOEN-6441-Warzone-Group-16-Winter-2024/README.md

 # WarZone-Game

 ## Overview
-WarZone-Game is a strategic board game where players compete to dominate territories and achieve global conquest.
-This game is developed in Java and follows the classic rules of the Risk board game with some unique enhancements, including a tournament mode.
+WarZone-Game is a strategic board game developed in Java, where players compete to dominate territories and achieve global conquest.
+Inspired by the classic Risk board game, it emulates the original [WarZone](https://www.warzone.com/) game with unique enhancements, including a tournament mode.

 ## Features
 - Multiple game modes including single-player, multiplayer, and tournament mode.